About

 Selected Papers

-CAREER: Transfer Learning for Economic Prediction of Labor Sequence Data
+CAREER: A Foundation Model for Labor Sequence Data

 K Vafa, E Palikot, T Du, A Kanodia, S Athey, D Blei

-[Paper] [Code] [Podcast]
+[Paper] [Code] [Podcast] [Video]

 Rationales for Sequential Predictions